NVIDIA/aistore/sdk/python/README.md

 ```

-Deleting an ETL deletes all pods created by Kuberenetes for the ETL.
-Consequently, deleted ETLs cannot be started again.
+Deleting an ETL deletes all pods created by Kuberenetes for the ETL as well as any specifications for the ETL on Kubernetes.
+Consequently, deleted ETLs cannot be started again and will need to be re-initialized.

 > For an interactive demo, refer [here](https://github.com/NVIDIA/aistore/blob/master/sdk/python/sdk-etl-tutorial.ipynb).